Frenchie (rapper)

 Greg Hogan (born May 15, 1985), better known by his stage name Frenchie, is an American rapper.
-He was in Gucci Mane's 1017 Records group 1017 Brick Squad and Waka Flocka Flame's Brick Squad Monopoly.
+He was a member of Gucci Mane's 1017 Records group 1017 Brick Squad and Waka Flocka Flame's Brick Squad Monopoly.
 Frenchie is credited for introducing Nicki Minaj and French Montana to Debra's Mizay Entertainment before their mainstream breakouts.

 In April 2023, he was sentenced to twelve years in prison after being convicted of burglary charges in Suffolk County.

 Early life

 Frenchie was born and raised in Queens, New York.
 He spent much of his life travelling back and forth between Queens and Atlanta.
 His cousin is Southern rapper Waka Flocka Flame.
 His neighbors included other members who founded G-Unit namely Tony Yayo and 50 Cent.
 According to interviews Frenchie's father Big Frenchie was a notable gangster and drug dealer in the early 1990s who 50 Cent referenced and idolized in his earlier work.
 Frenchie wanted to become a rapper having been inspired after watching Kris Kross' song "Jump" on Video Music Box at an early age.
 He is of Guyanese ancestry.